 Great Molunan & Little Molunan Beach

-Sheltered by St Anthony’s Head, these secluded little beaches can be accessed by boat or car and are all connected at low tide.
+Sheltered by St Anthony’s Head and with views across to the beloved Cornish lighthouse, these secluded little beaches can be accessed by boat or car and are all connected at low tide.
 The beaches can be accessed down a steep set of steps or via the Place footpath.
 Dogs are welcome here year-round.

 With plenty of picture-perfect towns and villages to explore, the Roseland Peninsula is a wonderful place to get lost in the magic of the Cornish way of life.

-With glittering blue seas, white sands and cute cottages, St Mawes is the quintessential picturesque Cornish village.
+With glittering blue seas, white sands and cute cottages, St Mawes is the quintessential picturesque Cornish village, and there is lots to see and do during your idyllic stay.
 Wander the streets, stop for an ice cream in the sunshine on one of the three glorious beaches and spend blissful afternoons hiring a kayak and gliding across the still, tranquil waters.
-There’s a great selection of places to eat in St Mawes, from traditional cosy pubs to waterside cafes.
+There’s a great selection of places to eat in St Mawes, from traditional cosy pubs to waterside cafés.
 We also recommend catching the ferry across to Falmouth for a fantastic day out.

-A picturesque village adjoining Portscatho, Gerrans is perfect if you’re looking for peace and quiet with plenty of coastal and country walks surrounding.
-Immerse yourself in the traditional Cornish village life by wandering through the quiet lanes and stopping into a shop for some fresh produce.
+A picturesque village adjoining Portscatho, Gerrans is perfect if you’re looking for peace and quiet with plenty of coastal and country walks at your boot-tips.
+Immerse yourself in the traditional Cornish village life by wandering through the quiet lanes and stopping into a shop for some farm-fresh produce.

-Thought of as one of the prettiest villages in Cornwall (and there’s plenty of competition!), Portloe, full of Cornish charm, is like something from a postcard – you might not want to leave!
-A traditional fishing village with a pretty harbour, the fishing trade thrived here in the 17th and 18th century due to its sheltered location.
-During the 19th century, a lot of smuggling took place, mainly French brandy!
-The Lugger Hotel and The Ship Inn are fantastic places to eat in the village, but do take a look at our guide on the best places to eat near Portloe if you’re looking for more recommendations.
+Thought of as one of the prettiest villages in Cornwall (and there’s plenty of competition!), Portloe is like something from a postcard – you might not want to leave!
+A traditional fishing village with a pretty harbour and oodles of Cornish charm, the fishing trade thrived here in the 17th and 18th centuries due to its sheltered location.
+During the 19th century, a lot of smuggling took place - mainly French brandy!
+The Lugger Hotel is a fantastic place to refuel in the village.

 Nestled in the peaceful upper reaches of the Fal River, Ruan Lanihorne is a small hamlet perfect for bird watching or walking along the Fal Estuary.
-Whilst you’re here, discover the parish church which was built in 1321 and stop for a refreshing drink at The Kings Head.
+While you’re here, discover the parish church that was built in 1321 and stop for a refreshing drink at The Kings Head.

 Known as the gateway to the Roseland, Tregony is a traditional Cornish village surrounded by lovely walks with a village pub for good food and ales.
 Explore the gallery, antiques shop and farm shop, and lace up your walking boots as there are plenty of fabulous walks nearby.